We're celebrating 150 Years of the Miramichi Fish Hatchery!

 The Miramichi Fish Hatchery was established to address a decline in salmon stocks due to loss of habitat by dam construction for log drives and an intense commercial fishery.
 The facility’s aim was to improve the survival rate of salmon from egg fertilization to first-feeding fry, a critical period during the salmon life-cycle.

-During its early years, the hatchery would purchase live adult Atlantic Salmon from commercial trapnet fisherman to use as broodstock for spawning and fry-stocking.
+During its early years, the hatchery would purchase live adult Atlantic salmon from commercial trapnet fisherman to use as broodstock for spawning and fry-stocking.
 These trapnets were located near the mouth of the fish hatchery brook, in the estuary, or above the head of tide.
 Fish were trapped live and placed in wooden crates, where they would be towed to the hatchery holding pond.

 Transportation was one of the limiting factors in the operation of a fish hatchery in the 1800’s.
 Without motorized vehicles, fish had to be transported in tanks of water by horse and wagon, boat, or train.
 Being accessible by road and water, and within proximity of the Derby Junction railway, meant the Miramichi Fish Hatchery was ideally located to distribute fry to various sidings along the Southwest Miramichi River.